betaflight/betaflight/docs/PID tuning.md

 ## PID controllers

-Cleanflight has 6 built-in PID controllers which each have different flight behavior.
+Cleanflight has 4 built-in PID controllers which each have different flight behavior.
 Each controller requires different PID settings for best performance, so if you tune your craft using one PID controller, those settings will likely not work well on any of the other controllers.

 You can change between PID controllers by running `set pid_controller=n` on the CLI tab of the Cleanflight Configurator, where `n` is the number of the controller you want to use.
 Please read these notes first before trying one out.
+Note that older Cleanflight versions had 6 pid controllers and that with some versions you may have different pid controller indexes.

-### PID controller 0, "MultiWii" (default)
+### PID controller 0, "MultiWii23" (default)

 PID Controller 0 is the default controller in Cleanflight, and Cleanflight's default PID settings are tuned to be middle-of-the-road settings for this controller.
-It originates from the old MultiWii PID controller from MultiWii 2.2 and earlier.
+PID Controller 3 is an direct port of the PID controller from MultiWii 2.3 and later.

-One of the quirks with this controller is that if you increase the P value for an axis, the maximum rotation rates for that axis are lowered.
-Hence you need to crank up the pitch or roll rates if you have higher and higher P values.
+The algorithm is handling roll and pitch differently to yaw.
+Users with problems on yaw authority should try this one.

 In Horizon and Angle modes, this controller uses both the LEVEL "P" and "I" settings in order to tune the auto-leveling corrections in a similar way to the way that P and I settings are applied to roll and yaw axes in the acro